UoA-eResearch/vmhandbook/README.md

 # vmhandbook

 This repository contains the user manual for CeR research virtual machines, which is a Jekyll based static website.
-It can be hosted on either Github pages or any http hosts.
+It can be hosted on either Github pages or any hosts with a HTTP server.

 ## I. Setting up this site locally with Jekyll

+Editing markdown files online using Github directly is possible, but it's recommended to setup a local copy to preview the changes before committing.

 ### 1. Install ruby